ramakrishnanshreya/Stitches/README.md

 Stitches is a concept music-social app for turning favorite lyric moments into shareable visual patches.
 Users can save short lyric fragments, arrange them into a stitched sequence, and build an emotional narrative through music instead of plain text.

-The project explores how music discovery, self-expression, and lightweight social interaction can come together in a minimal black-and-white interface inspired by fabric labels, thread, and hand-stitched collage.
+The project explores how music discovery, self-expression, and lightweight social interaction can come together.

 ## Project Overview